tensorflow/tensorflow/g3doc/UsageOfConst.md

 change", to explain the rationale and the tradeoffs involved that led us to this potentially controversial design point.

+Bjarke Roune summarized the situation like this:

+> In my opinion `const` correctness is highly valuable, catching many bugs and
+> making it clear in a code base where the mutations happen.
+In my opinion
+> `const` correctness still isn't worth it in particular for IR elements because
+> of the special uses and properties of IRs, in particular that it is common to
+> transfer a pointer/reference to an instruction from an analysis to an
+> optimization which will change the instruction.
+The analysis should be const,
+> the optimization needs to get a non-`const` pointer.
+So all analyses either
+> end up being templates (and if they never get instantiated in a const context,
+> then the point of `const` correctness has been defeated), you need to somehow
+> launder the const in a safe way or there will be `const_cast`s.
+These options
+> are all bad, probably so bad as to out-weigh the tremendous benefits of const.

 # Reconsidering `const` in MLIR

 This document argues this design is introducing significant sub-optimalities